Eric89GXL/scitran/README.md

 Check which version you're at, and read each neccesary section:

+#### To 1.4

+This version modifies the `mongo.uri` key - specifically, removing the "mongodb://" prefix.<br>
+The official mongo CLI does not like that prefix, so it's more convenient to be without it.

+The default was `mongodb://localhost:9001/scitran` before; now it is simply `localhost:9001/scitran`.

 #### To 1.3

 This version removes the `mongo.location` and `data.location` keys.